zachjs/sv2v/README.md

   -w --write=MODE/FILE      How to write output; default is 'stdout'; use
                             'adjacent' to create a .v file next to each input;
-                            use a path ending in .v to write to a file
+                            use a path ending in .v to write to a file --top=NAME             Remove uninstantiated modules except the given top module; can be used multiple times
 Other:
      --oversized-numbers    Disable standard-imposed 32-bit limit on unsized number literals (e.g., 'h1_ffff_ffff, 4294967296)